-- The Types view lists the types of logical components you can create: structure-based, computation-based, domain-based, and so on. - The List view displays logical components of the selected type. - The Details view displays the details for the selected logical component in two tabs, Properties and Components.
+- The Types view lists the types of logical components you can create. • - The List view displays logical components of the selected type. - The Details view displays the details for the selected logical component in two tabs, Properties and Components.
 The Properties tab displays extraction properties for the logical component.
 The Components tab lists the files generated for the logical component.